Brexit and its strong impact on currency exchange rates

 Pound sterling in flash crash

-The latest lows struck by the pound were caused by a ‘flash crash’, which happened during the Asian trading session late on Thursday night.
+The latest lows struck by the pound were caused by a ‘flash crash’, which happened during the Asian trading session late on the night of 20 October 2016.
 Many traders have set up computer algorithms to monitor the news and automatically make trades when certain parameters are met.
 It is believed that algorithmic trading, triggered by news stories concerning French President Francois Hollande’s comments on Brexit negotiations, caused a huge drop in GBP.

 With little demand on the currency markets at that time for pound sterling, a sudden influx of GBP from automatic selling caused the currency’s value to plummet.

-Traders woke up on Friday morning to find GBP to AUD had slumped -2.1 percent, GBP to EUR and GBP to USD had fallen -2.2 percent and GBP to CAD had dropped -2.3 percent.
+Traders woke up on morning of 21 October 2016 to find GBP to AUD had slumped -2.1 percent, GBP to EUR and GBP to USD had fallen -2.2 percent and GBP to CAD had dropped -2.3 percent.
 Trading during the European session lowered the Pound even further as fears of a ‘hard Brexit’ continued to mire sterling sentiment.

 Has the pound made any attempts to recover?